CollinsMuiruri/Pigg-Dice/README.md

 # Pigg-Dice
 An online game of pig dice

-Done in Javascript
+Done in Javascript,

-And yet to be responsive
+Well responsive,

+By yours Truly,
+Collins Muiruri